dendrobiummoniliforme/destiny-themes/CONTRIBUTING.md

         * Update the `README.md/Current Themes` with your new theme name and link to the original shader.
         * Provide any details for your work that you would like to be included in the `CHANGELOG.md`.

+### theme.js
+This is a super hacky file.
+I put it together to speed up editing.
+I am taking any and all suggestions for how to handle the workflow :) If this file helps feel free to use!

 ## Resources
 These are some of the resources used to design each theme.